turbinenreiter/MicroPythonSmallSats/text/Conclusion.md

-How can the suitability of a programming language and its implementation for space application be evaluated?
+How can the Suitability of a Programming Language and its Implementation for Space Applications be evaluated?
 ----------------------------------------------------------

 The method I propose in this thesis is a practical one: